cmdruid/pubnote/README.md

   --pass    -p password : Specify the secret passphrase to use.
 The secret is
                           hashed and used for end-to-end routing and encryption.

   --relay   -r address  : Set the relay to use.
-Default relay is currently set
-                          to ${DEFAULT_RELAY}

   --silent  -s          : Enable silent output (for better use in scripts).

-  --timeout -t          : Time to keep connection open (in milliseconds).
+  --timeout -t          : Time to keep socket open when connecting
-                          Default is ${DEFAULT_TIMEOUT}ms.
+                          (in milliseconds).
+Default is 500ms.

   --verbose -v          : Enable verbose debug output.
 */